-We commenced commercial sales of Tyvaso in the United States in 2009.
+We commercial sales of Tyvaso in the United States in 2009.
 We sell Tyvaso to the same specialty pharmaceutical distributors in the United States that distribute Remodulin.
-For the years ended December 31, 2012, 2011 and 2010, we recognized approximately \$325.6 million, \$240.4 million and \$151.8 million in Tyvaso revenues, representing 36 percent, 32 percent and 26 percent, respectively, of our net revenues.
+For the years ended December 31, 2013, 2012 and 2011, we recognized approximately \$438.8 million, \$325.6 million and \$240.4 million in Tyvaso revenues, representing 39 percent, 36 percent and 32 percent, respectively, of our net revenues.

-Currently, the only other FDA-approved inhaled prostacyclin analogue is Ventavis.
-Ventavis is marketed by Actelion in the United States and by Bayer Schering Pharma AG in Europe.
+The only other FDA-approved inhaled prostacyclin analogue is Ventavis.
+Ventavis is marketed by Actelion in the United States and by Bayer Schering Pharma AG (Bayer) in Europe.
 The active ingredient in Ventavis, iloprost, has a half-life of approximately 20 to 30 minutes and can cause a decrease in systemic (body-wide) blood pressure if the drug is administered at too high a dose.
 Patients need to inhale Ventavis six to nine times per day via a nebulizer.
 According to its package insert, each Ventavis inhalation consists of four to ten minutes of continuous inhalation via the nebulizer.

-In contrast to iloprost, treprostinil (the active ingredient in Tyvaso) has a longer half-life and greater selectivity to the lungs.
-Tyvaso is administered four times a day, by inhaling up to nine breaths during each two- to three-minute treatment session.
+In contrast to iloprost, treprostinil (the active ingredient in Tyvaso) has a longer half-life.
+Tyvaso is administered four times a day, by inhaling up to twelve breaths during each two- to three-minute treatment session.
 Tyvaso is required to be administered using our proprietary Tyvaso Inhalation System, which consists of an ultra-sonic nebulizer that provides a dose of Tyvaso on a breath-by-breath basis.
-In addition, a day's supply of Tyvaso is packaged in a single ampule emptied into the Tyvaso Inhalation System once a day.
+In addition, once a day, a single ampule containing that day's supply of Tyvaso is emptied into the Tyvaso Inhalation System.
 As a result, unlike the Ventavis nebulizer which requires cleaning after each use, the Tyvaso Inhalation System only needs to be cleaned once a day.

-Tyvaso has been generally well tolerated in our trials, during which adverse events appeared to be similar to those previously reported for treprostinil or due to administration by inhalation.
+Tyvaso was generally well tolerated in our trials, during which adverse events appeared to be similar to those previously reported for treprostinil or due to administration by inhalation.
 The most common adverse events were transient cough, headache, nausea, dizziness and flushing.
 We completed an open-label study in the United States to investigate the clinical effects of switching patients from Ventavis to Tyvaso, in which improvements in patient quality of life were observed.
 Patients in this study also saved an average of approximately 1.4 hours per day when administering Tyvaso compared to Ventavis.